The Product Manager as Head Coach

 The product manager is not the owner.

 Also like a head coach, you do not own the team or product.
 Some job descriptions may include “product owner” or your boss may say you own it, but this is rarely true.
 It’s your management — (typically VP and above) who own it.
-Only they can call the shots a true owner can, including final decisions on whatever fancies them on any given day.
+Only they can call the shots a true owner can, including final decisions on anything they deem important.
 This might be pushing ahead on a scheduled release when issues still exist or terminating a project or product line entirely.

 Product Managers do not have that level of control.
 Like the head coach, the PM works at the discretion of the owner and management.